 When Do You Learn Whether You're Deemed Eligible for a Bright Futures Scholarship?

-Once your final transcripts are submitted after your graduate high school, you’ll get an eligibility determination posted to your online account.
+If your final transcripts are submitted in your 8th semester or after you graduate high school, you’ll get an eligibility determination posted to your online account a little bit later.
 The scholarship program will begin posting these determinations in July.

 How Do You Optimize Your Eligibility Chances?